Unkown-Hue/Magic-Number-Generation/README.md

 threaded generation. the other 4v was a failure -__-.

 # V5
-better candidate number generation and few tweeks
+better candidate number generation and few tweaks

+# V6
+better candidate number generation, faster index calculation and few tweaks again.